zogot/homelab/README.md

 * Updated Hostnames and Resource names to be more inline with my own naming preferences
 * Changed output directory and filenames to work more with this 'monorepo' style approach

+### State

+Terraform State is stored in the Terraform Cloud under a Free Organization.

+When creating the Workspace on Terraform Cloud, make sure to change the configuration under the _Settings_ menu item under **Execution Mode** to _Local (custom)_

+This is because you run this locally initially, and then later it will run from a self-hosted GitHub Action Runner.